alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Order + hidden world state -> bool + hidden effects
 ```

-C# leaves those contracts indistinguished at the type level.
+C# and many similar languages leave those contracts indistinguished at the type level.

 This shows up in ordinary library design too.
 A comparer passed to sorting code is expected to behave consistently.
 A hash function used by a dictionary is expected to be stable for the key while it is in the dictionary.
 Those assumptions can exist even when the word "pure" is absent.

 ## Boundaries And Hidden Inputs

-C# method signatures are useful.
-They tell us parameter types, return types, and awaitable shapes.
+Method signatures are useful.
+In C#-style code, they tell us parameter types, return types, and awaitable shapes.
 Nullable reference type annotations can also make some assumptions visible enough for warnings and review.

 They usually leave out whether a method reads the clock, depends on `CurrentCulture`, calls a database, writes a file, mutates shared state, or leaves some other observable effect behind.